survivejs/react-book/manuscript/03_webpack_and_react.md

 }
 ```

 In addition we are going to need a [.babelrc](https://babeljs.io/docs/usage/babelrc/).
-You could pass Babel settings through webpack (i.e. `babel?stage=1`) but then it would be just for webpack only.
+You could pass Babel settings through Webpack (i.e. `babel?stage=1`) but then it would be just for Webpack only.
 That's why we are going to push our Babel settings to this specific dotfile.
 The same idea applies for other tools such as ESLint.

 **.babelrc**